Form: A mounding subshrub with a woody base and herbaceous stems that become woody from the bottom

 Soil: Well drained, dry, pH 5.6-8.5 (acidic to alkaline).

-A member of the Aster family and related to Zinnia grandiflora.
+This plant is a member of the Aster family (Asteraceae) and related to Zinnia grandiflora.

 The butterfly is a female Checkered White.